China–France relations: 19th century

 French Catholic missionaries were active in the Qing dynasty; they were funded by appeals in French churches for money.
 The Holy Childhood Association (L'Oeuvre de la Sainte Enfance) was a Catholic charity founded in 1843 to rescue Chinese children from infanticide.
 It was a target of Chinese anti-Christian protests notably in the Tianjin Massacre of 1870.
 Rioting sparked by false rumors of the killing of babies led to the death of a French consul and provoked a diplomatic crisis.

 In 1844, China and France concluded its first modern treaty, the Treaty of Whampoa, which demanded for France the same privileges extended to Britain.
-In 1860, the Summer Palace was sacked by Anglo-French troops and many precious artifacts found their way into French museums following the sack.